-Top 5 3rd Quarter Trades of Bo - GuruFocus.com
+Top 5 3rd Quarter Trades of BO - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Bogart Wealth, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were BOK Financial Private Wealth, Inc.’s top five trades of the quarter.

-During the quarter, Bogart Wealth, LLC bought 584,862 shares of ARCA:SCHD for a total holding of 608,800.
-The trade had a 3.25% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.31.
+BOK Financial Private Wealth, Inc. reduced their investment in ARCA:VUG by 371,707 shares.
+The trade had a 7.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $240.74.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 25.41 and a price-book ratio of 6.86.

-Bogart Wealth, LLC reduced their investment in ARCA:FNDX by 464,855 shares.
-The trade had a 2.08% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $52.69.
+During the quarter, BOK Financial Private Wealth, Inc. bought 166,266 shares of ARCA:IVV for a total holding of 313,168.
+The trade had a 6.94% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab Fundamental U.S. Large Company Index ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.23 and a price-book ratio of 3.44.

-Bogart Wealth, LLC reduced their investment in ARCA:VNQ by 185,355 shares.
-The trade had a 1.48% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $92.59.
+BOK Financial Private Wealth, Inc. reduced their investment in ARCA:VTV by 578,742 shares.
+The trade had a 6.79% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $134.34.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Real Estate Index Fund ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 14.41 and a price-book ratio of 2.33.

-During the quarter, Bogart Wealth, LLC bought 222,502 shares of NAS:BND for a total holding of 875,316.
-The trade had a 1.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.52.
+During the quarter, BOK Financial Private Wealth, Inc. bought 514,677 shares of BATS:QUAL for a total holding of 718,831.
+The trade had a 6.66% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $116.43.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.